IshankReddy/Event-Countdown/README.md

 # Event-Countdown

-An handy-dandy website that counts down untill the event happens.
+A handy-dandy website that counts down until the event happens.

 # How to run?

-Delete node_modules
+Delete node_modules if there

 Run - npm install